Shamfa Cudjoe: Career

-She worked as a trade analysis for the Division of Planning and Development and as an international trade consultant with the Organisation of American States and the Inter-American Development Bank in Washington D.C.
+She worked as a trade analyst for the Division of Planning and Development and as an international trade consultant with the Organisation of American States and the Inter-American Development Bank in Washington D.C.
 She is the assistant director of the Youth Energised for Success programme, an initiative of the Division of Finance and Enterprise in the Tobago House of Assembly.

 On 18 June 2010, Cudjoe was appointed as an Opposition Senator in the Senate of Trinidad and Tobago.
 She was the youngest Tobagonian to be appointed to the Senate.
 She was first elected to the House of Representatives for Tobago West on 7 September 2015 following the 2015 general election.
 She was appointed to be the Minister of Tourism on 11 September 2015, a position that she held until 9 April 2018 when she became the Minister of Sport and Youth Affairs.

 She was re-elected to represent Tobago West on 10 August 2020, following the 2020 general election.
 She received 9,275 votes, while her nearest opponent received only 4,501 votes.
 She was appointed as the Minister of Sport and Community Development on 19 August 2020.

+In the 2025 Trinidad and Tobago general election, Cudjoe was unseated by Joel Sampson from the Tobago People's Party.